The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Monetization

+\reviewed{ As further validation, we manually examine the crowdfunding campaigns that raised more than \$200K, counting 98 different projects, to determine if they are related to conspiracy theories.
+Three researchers independently analyzed these projects, and a campaign was labeled as related to conspiracy theories only if there was unanimous agreement.
+Among the 107 campaigns, we identified 51 projects (47.66\%) that, despite being supported by conspiracy channels, have goals unrelated to conspiracy theories. }

+After this validation process, we find 24,696 URLs from 18 different platforms, shared by 3,469 channels, covering 19.5\% of our dataset.
+The most used services are GiveSendGo with 14,431 URLs (58.4\% of the crowdfunding URLs), followed by GoFundMe with 4,314 URLs (17.5\%), Paypal/pools with 4,082 (16.5\%), and DonorBox with 1,073 (4.3\%).

-As done for the other strategies, we implemented a scraper with the Selenium Framework for each platform.
+Also in this case, we implemented a scraper using the Selenium Framework for each of the aforementioned platforms, covering 99.7\% of all the crowdfunding URLs.
 This scraper allows us to collect information about each campaign's earnings and analyze their status.
 Indeed, a campaign can be completed or ongoing.
 Kickstarter enables creators to access the funds only if they reach a predefined target funding at the end of the campaign.
 Instead, on other platforms, the campaign creator can access the funds raised while the campaign is ongoing.
 An exception is Indiegogo, which allows creators to choose between the two options when starting a campaign.
 Upon examining the campaigns' statuses, we discover eight campaigns on Kickstarter and one on Indiegogo that concluded without reaching their fundraising goal.
 Thus, we do not include the funds raised from these campaigns.

 Tab.~\ref{tab:crowfunding_summary} reports the number of URLs, different projects, money raised, and number of backers for the top eight services by number of URLs.
-As it is possible to note, this strategy is the most remunerative, collectively funding conspiracy theorists with over \$90M.
-In Appendix~\ref{subsec:crowdfundinganalysis}, we describe the most popular campaigns in detail.
+As it is possible to note, this strategy is the most remunerative, collectively funding conspiracy theorists with almost \$71M.
+Analyzing the content of the campaigns and find that they typically fall into these categories:

+\textbf{Campaigns supporting far-right.} We identified several fundraising campaigns for far-right projects, mainly raising funds for legal costs related to the January 6th Capitol riot.
+Three of these campaigns alone ~\cite{capitolhill1,capitolhill2,capitolhill3} collected \$188,215 from 2,920 backers.
+We find that many of these campaigns are hosted on Givesendgo, a platform well known for promoting extremist content~\cite{visser2024crowdfunding}.

+\textbf{Campaigns about COVID-19.} We also find GiveSendGo campaigns frequently linked to COVID-19, including those for the Freedom Convoy 2022~\cite{gordon2022freedom}, a protest movement against COVID-19 policies.
+Similar GoFundMe campaigns redirect to refund pages due to the platform's ban on content promoting violence~\cite{freedomgofundme}.
+Looking at the news, we discover that one of these campaigns was the biggest gainer of the platform, raising \$9,748,168 from 112,943 donors~\cite{gofundmeconvoy}.
+Additionally, Indiegogo and Kickstarter host projects funding documentaries about COVID-19~\cite{coronadoc1,coronadoc2,coronadoc3}.
+These platforms have stricter content policies, but moderating pseudo-scientific claims remains challenging due to freedom of expression concerns.